HG-ERIK/WritePerLineTool/README.md

 ### 🔴 Disclaimer – Very early build
 i wrote this in like 1 hour
-- It doesn’t work on phones
 - The counter gets buggy real quick
+- The whole layout can get buggy, doesnt work very well on phones but now it sorta does you can touch the line or with the next button
-- Im lazy to fix the other bugs srry bruhu
+- Im lazy to fix the other bugs srry btw i will sometime

 ## 💡 What is this?